appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 In the previous example, we are only logging events, which is not very useful.
 What if we want to interact with other systems, like sending alerts to a service like Pagerduty, or forward all events a timeserie database like InfluxDB ?

 Outputs should be defined in the `:outputs` section fo the [configuration file](/howto/configuration/).
-All outputs availables natively are described in the [Actions and I/O reference](/action-io-ref/) section of the documentation.
+All natively available outputs are described in the [Actions and I/O reference](/action-io-ref/) section of the documentation.

 For example, Mirabelle supports sending alerts to Pagerduty.
 Let's configure a Pagerduty client and use it in a stream.